JanosGit/FBV3Bridge/README.md

 ![goSerial screenshot](Doc/Images/goSerial_sreenshot.jpg "goSerial Screenshot")

 In this mode, the amp and the FBV3 behave just like there wouldn't be anything more than a cable connecting them.
-In the second mode, the Teensy sends an initialization sequence (actually, completely the same sequence as the Line 6 Spider Amp I had here sent - I just sent the content sent to the LCD display).
+In the second mode, the Teensy sends an initialization sequence (actually, completely the same sequence as the Line 6 Spider Amp I had here sent - I just changed the content sent to the LCD display).
 So it boots up like this:

 ![Teensy initialized the FBV3](Doc/Images/IMG_1955.JPG "Teensy initialized the FBV3")